Town of Goshen Recycling & Trash Guide

 - Refrigerators and freezers (must have doors removed)

-Appliances containing Freon require a sticker from the Town Hall (Fiscal Office) and a fee paid.
+Appliances containing Freon require a sticker from the Town Hall (Fiscal Office).
 Call (860) 491-2308 ext.
 228 for more information on how to obtain a sticker.

 In the spring and fall, the Town of Goshen participates in Regional Household Hazardous Waste Days & Electronics Recycling Days.
 Recycling of these items is required by the State of CT DEEP.
 Please see the Town of Goshen website www.goshenct.gov for more information, including: items accepted, dates, registration info, and locations.
 On this website you will find other recycling events available to town residents (shredding events etc).